Nickklein13/CreatingVM-andSoftware/README.md

 <p>
 5.)
 Next we'll use Ninite.com to do a quick install of some programs we want.
 Ninite.com is a very useful website, it helps bypass alot of prompts and download programs in one large heap, and as you're about to see there's everything from discord, steam, java, python, malwarebytes, google drive, etc.

-Open edge, naviate to Ninite.com and select the programs you want to download.
+Open Microsoft Edge, navigate to Ninite.com and select the programs you want to download.

 For this project we'll download discord, teamviewer, steam, Opera, chrome and malwarebytes.
-Then we'll want scroll down, click "Get your ninite" which will simply start the download process, then you can just sit back and let the downloader do its work.
+Then we'll want to scroll down, click "Get your ninite" which will simply start the download process, then you can just sit back and let the downloader do its work.